 appreciative to everyone. who has participated in, and contributed to this project.

-Thank you to the following for your generous support of Thy Neighbor: Anonymous, Teresa Book, Eileen Bill, Ann Falandes, Christy Garringer in dedication to her sister Traci Savage, Rebecca Hellwig, Rochelle Roberts, Maria Malaguti, Mary Pinto, Louise Richards, Gail Simons, May Tchao, Aibesse Tessema, Vicki Topaz, Jennifer Viale, Marion Weinreb in memory of Max Steven Jackson Weinreb; the organizations Clean River Alliance, Media Alliance, Sonoma Applied Village Services, Sonoma County Acts of Kindness, Sonoma County Homeless Action!, Squeaky Wheel Bicycle Coalition, and the numerous participants in the film.
+Thank you to the following for your generous support of Thy Neighbor: Anonymous, Teresa Book, Eileen Bill, Ann Falandes, Karen Hardee, Sharon Hawthorne, Cynthia and Dan Hemenway, Christy Garringer in dedication to her sister Traci Savage, Rebecca Hellwig, Gerry La Londe Berg, Lisa Longhetto, Maria Malaguti, Mary Pinto, Louise Richards, Rochelle Roberts, Gail Simons, May Tchao, Tchao Films, Aibesse Tessema, Vicki Topaz, Jennifer Viale, Marion Weinreb in memory of Max Steven Jackson Weinreb; the organizations Clean River Alliance, Media Alliance, Sonoma Applied Village Services, Sonoma County Acts of Kindness, Sonoma County Homeless Action!, Squeaky Wheel Bicycle Coalition, and the numerous participants in the film.

 Directors Statement